-A quiet, pretty place, Lighthouse Point has a reputation as a friendly, casual place and is laced with canals.
+Lighthouse Point has a reputation as a quiet, pretty place and is laced with canals.
 Neighborhoods are stocked with attractive ranch ramblers and beautiful, Mediterranean-style homes that back to water.
 Many homes have a swimming pool and/or a boat dock.
 Residents enjoy a good selection of nicer chain restaurants and locally owned eateries.
 Strict zoning codes work to keep less desirable businesses at bay.
 Parks, mini-parks and bike trails are plentiful.
-Lighthouse Point hosts a handful of events throughout year, including a nautical flea market and holiday celebrations are just a few of the fun events.
+A nautical flea market and holiday celebrations are just a few of the fun events.
 The city also has a senior outreach program, and the public library has free wi-fi, book luncheons, writers' workshops and seniors' programs.
 Three oceanfront beaches - Hillsboro Beach, Pompano Beach and Deerfield Beach - are all close at hand.

 Age 45 or Better: 53%

 Cost of Living: 60% above the national average

 Median Home Price: $740,000